puditcool/-Official-Scratch-popcat-Project-by-puditcoo-/README.md

 3: Click "Start Creating"
 4: in the top left the third one from the Scratch logo "File" Click File then you will "New, Load from your computer, Save to your computer"
 5: Click "Load from your computer" and choose "Scratch Project (2).sb3"
-6: boom. done, Click the Cat to pop and collect scores!
+6: boom. done, Click the Cat to pop and collect scores!  (sorry for bad english)